 Buckinghamshire Volunteer Matching Service

-More than 1,800 people signed up to help our communities as volunteers via the Buckinghamshire Volunteer Matching Service, which is run by Community Impact Bucks in partnership with Buckinghamshire Council and The Clare Foundation.
-Due to this fantastic response, recruitment is paused so that we can match people to where they’re needed most.
+In Spring 2020, more than 1,800 people signed up as volunteers to help our Buckinghamshire communities respond to the COVID-19 pandemic.
+The Buckinghamshire Volunteer Matching Service is run by Community Impact Bucks in partnership with Buckinghamshire Council and The Clare Foundation.
+If you would like to find out more, visit the Buckinghamshire Volunteer Matching Service page.

 How it works